Skip to content

 Close the tab and read on to the next part of the story.

-You want Francesca out of ED – this is too stressful!
-Thankfully PICU have a bed.
-You compassionately explain to Francesca’s mum that the PICU team will work very hard to treat Francesca but she’s very, very sick.
+Thankfully, the PICU has a bed.
+You compassionately explain to Francesca’s mum that the PICU team will work very hard to treat Francesca, but she’s very, very sick.
 Her mum starts crying, “She’s such a beautiful girl!
 She was going to be famous!
 She’s worked so hard to lose weight for her audition!”

-Internal alarm bells start ringing.
-“Hang on!
-How has she lost weight?”
 Eyes wide, you ask her mother, “Has she been taking something?!?”

 Just as you garble this, Francesca’s dad arrives.
 He’s found a bottle of pills in Francesca’s room.
 The label says DNP.
 They were next to her exercise bike.

-They give you a long list of treatments including…
+They give you a long list of treatments, including…

 Cold intravenous fluids…